IoT4pi/SSLPi/README.md

 # SSLPi
-secure communication for the raspberry pi and several type of clients.
+secure communication for the raspberry pi.
 The main focus is on easy installation and no need for any cloud service.
 A direct communication between a raspberry pi an clients with the use of OpenSSL.
 With the help of a configuration file you are able to implement your own applications onto the raspberry pi.